stoplightio/formtron/docs/FormtronSchema.md

 The UI-kit also includes a generic `object` component (`formtron/components/ObjectInput`) that includes UI for appending, inserting, and deleting key/value pairs from an object.
 It uses two additional schema properties - `keys` and `values` - to hold the subschema that is used to render each.
-The `default` schema property is needed so that newly created properties have some kind of value.
+The `default` schema property is needed so that newly created properties have a valid initial value.

 Here's an example.